-UPDATE 8/07/20: The new cover is finished (above) and the new synopsis for the back cover is below.
-I’ll be sending the manuscript off to my editor by August 15th.
-In mid-September and October I’ll be posting my book launch and presale announcements.
+UPDATE 8/27/20: The NEW cover is finished.
+The synopsis for the back cover is below.
+I’ll be sending the manuscript off to my editor in September.
+In mid-September and October I’ll be posting my book launch ads and presale announcements.
 The publication is set for November, 2020.

 While exploring the tunnels, the children made a discovery resulting in terrifying consequences.
-Officer Mauer entered the cave alone to begin his search and met with the same fate.
-Outside in the patrol car, the Chief waited for the results of his inquiries to headquarters concerning the children’s fathers and Jeff Sooner’s son.
-Upon receipt of the information, he hurried into the cave to join his partner in the search for the children only to find they had all vanished, The only clue they had been there was one of Rhonda’s pink shoes and Officer Mauer’s cap on the floor of one of the tunnels.
+Officer Mauer entered the cave to begin the search and met the same fate.
+Outside, the Chief waited for results of his inquiries to headquarters regarding the children’s fathers and Jeff Sooner’s son.
+Upon receipt of the information, he hurried into the cave to join his partner only to find they had all vanished, The only evidence that proved they had been there were obviously recent directional arrows pointing back to the entrance crudely scratched low on the walls and Officer Mauer’s cap on the floor of one of the tunnels.

 It was now up to the puzzled and deeply concerned Chief Akumo to unscramble the mystery of what happened to the children and his partner.

-“What makes the parents think their two children disobeyed and snuck off to explore those dangerous foothill caves?
+“Why are the parents afraid their two children disobeyed and sneaked off to explore the old abandoned gold mine in those dangerous foothill caves?
 Are they sure they’re not just wandering around the campground?
 Have they checked the playground and the pool area?”

-Phoenix Police Chief Danial Akumo leaned forward in his leather swivel chair.
-Holding his cell phone to his ear, he listened intently as Jeffrey Sooner, Jr. explained the purpose of the call.
-As the owner of the nearby Sooner Campground, during seasonal camping in the spring and fall, Jeff Sooner occasionally had to call the Chief at the substation of the Phoenix, Arizona Police Department.
-Children or adults lost in the caverns, drug overdose, thefts, accidents, and fights were the usual reasons for the calls.
+Phoenix Police Chief Danial Akumo leaned forward in his leather swivel armchair.
+Holding his cell phone to his ear, he listened closely as Jeffrey Sooner, Jr. explained the purpose of the call.
+As the owner of the nearby Sooner Campground, during seasonal camping, Jeff Sooner had occasion to call the Chief at the substation of the Phoenix, Arizona Police Department.
+Children or adults lost in the caves, narcotic overdoses, thefts, accidents, and fights were the usual reasons for the calls.

-Chief Akumo shivered as a chill came over him.
-He grimaced and shifted in his chair.
-His mind flashed back to that fateful day several years before when he received a similar call from Jeff asking for help in the search for three pre-teen boys lost in these same caves.
-The search party that included the Chief and his partner, Calvin Mauer, combed the vast dark labyrinth for twelve days before they located them.
+Chief Akumo cringed as a chill came over him.
+He grimaced and shifted in the chair as his mind flashed back to that fateful day several years before when he received a similar request.
+Jeff had called, asking for help in the search for three pre-teen boys lost in these same caverns.
+The Chief, his partner, Officer Calvin Mauer, and a team of volunteers searched the vast dark labyrinth for days before they made their grim discovery.

-They found the boys deep in one of the many cave tunnels.
-The three pale, cold bodies were huddled together sitting on the moist dirt floor, their backs against the rough stone wall.
-Their heads leaned together, and they were holding hands.
-Cell phones, and flashlights with lifeless batteries lie in their laps.
-Open dust-covered Batman, Harry Potter, and Star Trek backpacks lie nearby.
-Empty plastic water bottles and torn paper wrappers that once held candy bars and various snacks littered the floor.
+They found the boys deep in one of the many tunnels.
+The three pale, stiff bodies were sitting upright on the damp dirt floor, heads leaning together, their backs against the cold, rough-hewn stone wall.
+They still held hands.
+Cell phones and flashlights with lifeless batteries lie in their laps.
+Open dirt-covered Batman, Harry Potter, and Star Trek backpacks lie nearby.
+Empty plastic water bottles and torn paper wrappers that once held candy bars and assorted snacks littered the floor.

-Their open eyes stared vacantly down the passageway as though they still expected someone to appear and save them.
-Any previous attempts to cry out for help had echoed through the tunnels and faded away days ago.
-Tee-shirts and jeans on the three lifeless bodies riddled with holes and bite marks served as evidence that rodents and insects had begun their sacrilegious desecration.
-The stench of decaying flesh permeated the air.
+Their open eyes stared vacantly down the passageway as though they still expected someone to appear and rescue them.
+Any previous attempts to cry out had reverberated through the shafts and faded away days ago.
+Tee-shirts and jeans on the three lifeless bodies infested with holes and teeth marks served as evidence that rodents and insects had begun their sacrilegious desecration.
+The stench of decomposing flesh permeated the air.

-The sight of those boys and the smell of death haunted Chief Akumo and Officer Mauer to this day.
+The sight of those children and the foul telltale scent of death haunted Chief Akumo and Officer Mauer to this day.

 Seated at his gray metal desk in the back left corner of the concrete block substation, Chief Akumo tilted his head, placed his elbow on the desktop, and rested his cheek on a fisted hand.
-Steam and the aroma of freshly brewed morning coffee rose from the dark-blue Police Department mug on a coaster in front of him.
-An open laptop computer sat to his right with the police department logo displayed in the center of the screen.
+Steam and the aroma of freshly brewed morning coffee rose from the dark-blue Police Department mug placed on a coaster in front of him.
+An open laptop computer occupied space to his right with the police department logo displayed in the center of the otherwise blank screen.

-As the police chief listened, his black eyebrows bowed toward the center of his forehead.
+As the police chief listened, his black eyebrows began to bow toward the center of his forehead.
 Worry creases formed.
-His dark black eyes narrowed with growing concern as he sighed out loud.
+His expressive black eyes narrowed with growing concern as he sighed out loud.

 “I see.
-So there are two nine-year-old boys and a seven-year-old girl.
+So there are three children, a ten-year-old boy, a twelve-year-old boy and a seven-year-old girl.
 I thought you said the parents told you it was their son and daughter that were missing.
 Who is the second boy?”

-“The third child is a boy who is also staying in the campground.
-As of now, we don’t know his name.
+“The other boy is also staying in the campground with his father and uncle.
+As of now, we don’t know his last name.
 Mr. Roystat said his son just met the boy last night at the family barbeque.
 I hope to be able to give you more details about him when you get here.”

 “Okay.
 Understood.
 So it’s just the three children.
 They’re alone, right?”
 Pause…